Tech Updates

 Defining Project “Success”

 This reveals several important questions.
-Who actually owns ROI?
+Who owns ROI?
 Who is responsible for ensuring we even change user behavior and realize our anticipated ROI?
-What are the consequences for not achieving forecasted ROI?
+What are the consequences of not achieving forecasted ROI?
 We need to stop defining success at the midpoint of the critical path (delivering technology) and shift our focus to the end of the necessary way, achieving effective system use that has ROI.

 How do we Change User Behavior?